jrah/teadictionary/content/teas/china-jasmine.md

   golden colour and jasmine blossom flavour.
 You will undoubtedly enjoy sipping on this at any time of the day, but it is especially pleasant in the evening - hot or iced.
+image: /images/uploads/chinajasmine.png
 ingredients: green tea and jasmine blossoms.
+keywords: 'Refreshing, Smooth, Floral, Bright, Relaxed'
 notes: >-
   Intoxicating aroma with a delicate jasmine flavour, balanced with the refreshingly light taste of green tea.
-guide: >-
-  Add one teaspoon China Jasmine to a cup of 70-80° C water and let steep for 20-30 seconds.
+guide: Add one teaspoon to a cup of 70-80°C water and let steep for 20-30 seconds.
 color: blue
 volume: '10.0'
 carousel_images: